juhdanad/eli-registration-app/README.md

 3. (optional) Create an ORCID sandbox API key and add the client key to `secrets/environment.txt` and the secrte key to `secrets/registrationapp_orcid_client_secret.txt`.
 4. Execute `docker compose up` in the root folder.
 5. Run migrations: `docker compose exec registrationapp python manage.py migrate` in the root folder.
+5. Create a superuser: `docker compose exec registrationapp python manage.py createsuperuser` in the root folder.

 You can access the server on http://localhost:8000 and the maildev server on http://localhost:1080.